 Though important, corruption is only one dimension of Orbán’s authoritarian project.
 Another one is the systematic dismantling of checks on political power.
 Last year, a separate administrative court system was created, under direct political control, to deal with a wide range of public law matters: police oversight, tax law, public procurement, local government, competition law, public protests, and election and media issues.
 The judges in the new system – headed by a staunch Fidesz loyalist – are appointed directly by the justice minister, who will also make decisions about their remuneration and promotion, shedding any pretence of independence.

 In 2011, Orbán rushed a partisan reform of the constitution through parliament.
-The new Fundamental Law, which came into force on January 1, 2012, was drafted by a small group within Fidesz and was adopted exclusively by the votes of Fidesz, then enjoying a two-thirds majority in parliament.
-Since then, the Fundamental Law has been amended seven times and a new practice of adopting so-called Cardinal Laws has been introduced, amounting to breezy changes of the constitutional system.
+The new Fundamental Law, which came into force on January 1, 2012, was drafted by a small group within Fidesz and was adopted exclusively by the votes of Fidesz, which at the time enjoyed a two-thirds majority in parliament.
+Since then, the Fundamental Law has been amended seven times and a new practice of adopting so-called Cardinal Laws has been introduced, allowing for brisk changes of the constitutional system.

-Under a different amendment from 2013, the Constitutional Court has lost the power to review budget and tax laws passed when the debt-GDP ratio exceeds 50 per cent.
-If, for example, a tax infringes on constitutionally guaranteed rights or applies selectively to an ethnic or religious minority, the Court does not get to have a say — ever.
+Under a different amendment from 2013, the Constitutional Court has lost the power to review budget and tax laws passed when the debt-GDP ratio exceeds 50%.
+If, for example, a tax infringes on constitutionally guaranteed rights or applies selectively to an ethnic or religious minority, the Court does not get to have a say – ever.

-The new “Fundamental Law” also paved the way for reducing the retirement age for judges from 70 to 62 years, instantly removing the most senior 10 percent of the judiciary, including 20 percent of the Supreme Court judges and more than half the presidents of all appeals courts.
+The new “Fundamental Law” also paved the way for reducing the retirement age for judges from 70 to 62 years, instantly removing the most senior 10% of the judiciary, including 20% of the Supreme Court judges and more than half the presidents of all appeals courts.
 That was declared illegal by both Hungary’s Constitutional Court and the EU’s Court of Justice.
 But by the time those rulings were issued, most of the judges had already left.